transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 The ontoform inherently includes **The Gap** (—) functioning *as* the **meta-liminal** active boundary whose dynamics provide structurally contingent resolutions governing the unfolding between form (¬) and nothingness (ɔ), based on the inherent bias formalized by the root paradox.
 We demonstrate that **causal asymmetry** arises not from time *per se*, but from *representational constraint* and the *structural commitment* inherent in **The Gap's context-dependent resolutions**, enforcing directionality.
 Central to this is **The Gap** (—) *as* this active boundary, voiding representation-reality equivalence and enabling the dynamic interplay of the **triunion of form (¬), formlessness (ɔ/τ), and limitation (—)** all arising within the **context of experience (τ)**.

 Driven by maximal parsimony yet self-reflexively acknowledging its own limits imposed by **The Gap**, the framework describes the universal Level 0 "structure required for" reality but not the contingent details of our specific Level *n* universe.
 The "answer" to any specific universe's configuration lies in the unique unfolding history resulting from **The Gap's** structurally contingent resolutions within that particular manifestation.
-Crucially, TF demonstrates why full ascertainment of lower levels (including Level 0) *may* be strictly *fully* epistemologically *undeterminable* from within higher Levels (*n* >= 1) due to *potential* ontological **representational closure** imposed during the unfolding.
+Crucially, TF demonstrates why full ascertainment of lower levels (including Level 0) *may* be strictly *fully* epistemologically *undeterminable* from within higher Levels (*n* ≥ 1) due to *potential* ontological **representational closure** imposed during the unfolding.
 TF offers not a theory *of* everything, but a theory of the *structure required* for everything, embracing **paradox** as the **necessary key** to a **coherent, non-foundational** understanding of reality's origin and nature.
-It further identifies **Awakening/Phase-Shift** (↺) as the ontologically optional yet transformative recognition of this structure.
+It further identifies **Awakening/Phase-Shift** (↺) as the optional yet transformative onto-epistemological recognition of this structure.

 **Key Concepts at a Glance:**